metrorailings/OwlBlog/content/posts/week-4-insights-1.md

 Daniel Jones is a real one.
 As dysfunctional as this Giants team can be, Daniel Jones is not a point of weakness on this team.

+Sean Payton coming out with a phenomenal drive in the second half, having Winston throw the deep ball on a sideline fly route, followed by Taysom Hill running the ball with power straight up the gut of the Giants defense.
+Payton likely saw the Giants playing a little too aggressively in the box and decided the deep backfield was open for business.

 ***

 ## Browns @ Vikings